How Long Should You Wait To Reduce Your Home’s Price?

 Your home value has been impacted by a change in the market

-Because a larger percentage of their monthly payment will be devoted to interest, buyers nationwide are likely to scrutinize the value and features of your home versus similar properties.
+Even with lower loan costs, a large percentage of buyers’ monthly payments will be devoted to interest, so they are likely to scrutinize the value and features of your home versus similar properties.

 On a local level, factors such as the opening or closing of a major employer or a blue ribbon school in your neighborhood also impact prices in your area.